Book Training at Haldon Forest Park

 WELCOME TO NORDIC WALKING DEVON

-Nordic Walking Devon is run by Fiona Swan, British Nordic Walking Instructor & Hill and Moorland Leader, based at Haldon Forest Park. â€‹Fiona provides Nordic walking training, 'Nordic Forest Fitness' classes, and leisure walks across Devon and Dartmoor.
+Nordic Walking Devon is run by Fiona Swan, British Nordic Walking Instructor based at Haldon Forest Park.
+Fiona provides Nordic walking training, 'Nordic Forest Fitness' classes, and guided walks across Devon and Dartmoor as a Hill and Moorland Leader.

 Leki Nordic walking poles are provided for all training sessions.
 Book some training

-Haldon Forest Park is an award-winning forest managed by Forestry England, which lends itself to various outdoor activities.
-It's perfect for Nordic walking as it has specifically signposted 2.5K, 4k, and 5k Nordic walking trails, exceptional views, and clear wide paths, which make it ideal for the technique.
-Fiona runs a weekly Nordic Forest Fitness class on Mondays making good use of the forest-abundant hills, along with hand weights.
+Improve your well-being with a weekly class of Nordic Forest Fitness at Beautiful Haldon Forest Park.
+Haldon Forest Park is an award-winning forest managed by Forestry England.
+It's perfect for Nordic walking as it has specifically signposted 2.5K, 4k, and 5k Nordic walking trails, exceptional views, and clear wide paths, making it ideal for the technique.

-"At 250M above sea level, with quite a few hills, and plenty of fresh air, you could say it's the perfect outdoor gym!"
+"At 250M above sea level, with quite a few hills and plenty of fresh air, you could say it's the perfect outdoor gym!"

 The extensive parking, cafe, and toilet facilities, make it a great place to start a health and wellbeing campaign.
+Find out more about Nordic Forest Fitness

-• Effective aerobic exercise
+Effective aerobic exercise

-• Reduces pressure on the lower body - ideal if you have lower back, hip, knee, or ankle issues.
+Reduces pressure on the lower body - ideal if you have lower back, hip, knee, or ankle issues.

-• Outdoors and sociable
+Outdoors and sociable

-Once you've done some training please join our regular Coast and Countryside walks. â€‹â€‹â€‹â€‹Dartmoor walks are also run once a month on Fridays.
-Ongoing training is given as part of the walks.
+Once you've done some training, you may like to join our regular Coast and Countryside and Dartmoor walks.
+Ongoing training is also given as part of the walks.
 See more

 Hope to meet you soon